MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 ## Next steps

-The rest of the guidance focuses on building AI workloads in Azure using PaaS and IaaS solutions.
+The following guidance focuses on building AI workloads in Azure by using PaaS and infrastructure as a service (IaaS) solutions.

 > [!div class="nextstepaction"]
 > [PaaS AI workloads](./platform/resource-selection.md)